Actindo-AG/Documentation/Workflows/UserInterface/01_WorkflowElements.md

  All places linked to inputs and outputs ports must be provided with one or more pieces of data, also known as tokens, for the actions to be executed and the workflow to be completed.
 Otherwise, the workflow stops at the point where tokens are missing.
 Once an action is executed, one or more output data (tokens) are generated, which in turn become(s) input data (tokens) for the next action.
 For detailed information about tokens, see [Tokens](#to-be-determined).

-[comment]: <> (Where are the data?
-Ports or places?
-If an optional port is linked but no data available, does the process stop too?
-I guess yes?)

 When clicking an action, it becomes highlighted and the corresponding element settings are displayed in the settings side bar.

 ![Settings side bar](/Assets/Screenshots/Workflows/Workflows/SettingsSideBar02.png "[Settings side bar]")

 The settings side bar is located to the right of the workspace and displays the following information:

-  - (Action name and description)
+  - (Action label and name)
-  The action name can be changed in the *Label* entry field.
-The action description provides further information about the task to be performed and is read-only.
+  The action label can be changed in the *Label* entry field.
+The action name provides a detailed description of the task to be performed and is read-only.

-  [comment]: <> (Coding under the action name supposed to be left like that?
-Add information for user?)

   - *Key*
    Element key.
 This information is read-only.

   - *Label*
-  Action name.
-Click this field to edit the action name.
-The action name is changed both in the settings side bar and in the diagram.
+  Action label.
+Click this field to edit the action label.
+The action label is changed both in the settings side bar and in the diagram.

   - *Queue type*
   Click the drop-down list to select the applicable queue type.
 For detailed information about queue types, see [Configure the queue types](#to-be-completed).